JakobFrh/DS-ML_Final/READYOU.md

 The KNN model stands out in a different way.
 It tends to predict a high number of sentences (from all labels) as C1.
 This suggests that many sentences share similarities, after being vectorized, with those classified as C1, leading to frequent misclassification as C1.

+### **Other Models** 🤖

+*Support Vector Machine*:
+Since the logistic regression was most successful amongst the basic models we tested, we decided to continue with a model that is able to differentiate features in a high dimensional space.
+Therefore we went for the SVC algorithm as a Support Vector Machine.

 ## **Step 2: Pipeline** 🔄